cwood-strib/template-audit/README.md

 }
 ```

 _Explanation_: Starting at `section-body.twig` there are two paths through the templates that include `article-related.twig`.
+Note that the the tool ignores any twig-level logic.
+So these are potential paths, note guaranteed paths.

 ### Graph